It is only recently

 achieved anything more than yet another feeling of "so what

-man who feels like me - literally.
+feel like me - literally.
 Our 'only' activity is 'mere'

 kissing, licking and mutual nuzzling of groins and perinea and